pforret/jekyll.forret.com/_posts/2006/2006-07-06-how-to-visualize-a-timeline.md

 ### ONLINE TOOLS

-Haven&#8217;t seen any real on-line tools for it yet.
+Haven't seen any real on-line tools for it yet.

   * MediaWiki comes with a tool that needs some more installation care before it works: [EasyTimeLine](http://infodisiac.com/Wikipedia/EasyTimeline/Introduction.htm)
     [<img  src="http://static.flickr.com/59/183355667_838dd3c3b9.jpg" width="500" height="353" alt="Timeline: easytimeline" />](http://www.flickr.com/photos/pforret/183355667/ "Photo Sharing")
-  * [Gliffy](http://www.gliffy.com) can&#8217;t do it, [Thumbstacks](http://www.thumstacks.com) can&#8217;t do it
+  * [Gliffy](http://www.gliffy.com) can't do it, [Thumbstacks](http://www.thumstacks.com) can't do it

 ### RSS to Timeline converter

 Why would you need a timeline?
 Just think about it:

   * add a timeline to your CV
-  * show your blog&#8217;s feed as a timeline
+  * show your blog's feed as a timeline
   * show your project overview as a timeline
-  * show your Flickr photo&#8217;s as a timeline
+  * show your Flickr photo's as a timeline
   * &#8230;

 So a natural input API for an automatic timeline generator would be RSS: It has a title, a date, a description, a category (if you want to group events).
-It can even have a media object associated (audio, video, [photo](http://blog.forret.com/2005/08/photofeed-image-podcasting/), [PDF podcast](http://blog.forret.com/2006/04/pdf-podcasts-proof-of-concept/)).
+It can even have a media object associated (audio, video, [photo](/2005/08/photofeed-image-podcasting/), [PDF podcast](/2006/04/pdf-podcasts-proof-of-concept/)).
 The programming part should be quite straightforward, but the graphical design is crucial: should be flexible and appealing.
 The output should be JPG/PNG or a dynamic Flash/AJAX application.
-Who&#8217;s gonna make it?
-If well done, it&#8217;s a ticket for [TechCrunch](http://techcrunch.com)!
+Who's gonna make it?
+If well done, it's a ticket for [TechCrunch](http://techcrunch.com)!